What is the Writing Wizardry Competition?

 Send us a poem or a story of fewer than 500 words and you could see it published in the Writing Wizardry anthology AND win a fantastic prize.
 Your story or poem can be about ANYTHING you like, so let your imagination run wild!

 The Writing Wizardry Competition is free to enter for all entries from far and wide.
 There are two categories for this competition each with their own magical prizes:

-- Years 3 and 4
+- Years 3 & 4

-- Years 5 and 6
+- Years 5 & 6

-First Prize: A tower of wonderful books to the value of £150, plus three free copies of the anthology, in which your poem or story will be published.
+A tower of wonderful books to the value of £150, plus three free copies of the anthology, in which your poem or story will be published.

-Runner-up: A £25 book token plus three free copies of the anthology, in which your poem or story will be published.
+Both the Year 3&4 and Year 5&6 second place entrants will receive a £25 book token plus three free copies of the anthology, in which your poem or story will be published.

-Class prize: Do you and your classmates like working together to create magic?
-If we think your class has worked the hardest to submit the best mix of creative entries, then your great work could be rewarded with a creative writing workshop for your class by Maz Evans, best-selling author of Who Let the Gods Out?
+Do you and your schoolmates like working together to create magic?
+If your school submits the most entries that make it into the shortlist, then your hard work could be rewarded with a creative writing workshop for your school by Maz Evans, best-selling author of the ‘Who Let the Gods Out?’ series!